soroush/graphicsmagick/www/download.rst

   gpg --recv-keys EBDFDB21B020EE8FD151A88DE301047DE1198975

+however, there are known dangers to your keystore if the keys on the public key server have been spammed.

 If extracting the key from the http://www.graphicsmagick.org/security.html web page, then copy the entire block of text including the all of the "BEGIN" and "END" lines